 Avoid too many new challenges at once.
 I know that the milestone of turning two makes it feel like your toddler is suddenly “big.”
 This can often lead to big transitions.
 Go slowly as you navigate potty training, eliminating the pacifier, moving out of the crib, etc. It doesn't have to be done NOW.
 Take your time, and if possible, try to follow your toddler’s lead.

 Note: Now isn’t the best time to move out of the crib for most.

 Don’t start habits you don’t want to maintain.
 Inconsistency combined with limit testing and the desire for control can create long-term struggles.
-Hold firm now to your boundaries: it will pay off for months to come!
+Hold firm to your boundaries: It will pay off for months to come!

 What if sleep is still a struggle for my 2 year old?